alanrob17/Python-Notes/Python-Keyboard-Shortcuts.md

 # Python keyboard shortcuts

-To open a Python terminal in a console window.
+To open a Python shell in a console window.

 ```bash
     python
 ```

-To close a Python terminal.
+To close a Python shell.

 ```bash
     quit()